lganley/risk_assessment/README.md

 where they likely were not present).
 So, we decided to increase the grid cell size to soak up some of these errors.
 The grid that is ~4.6 km lines up with the data that Dan already has.
 Jeff is going to give us AIS data based on the shapefile "whole.grid.poly.4".

+### pleth_clusters.R
+file has code to compute the probability of a lethal shipe strike for each grid cell as described by Wiley et al. 2011.
+This code uses the logistic model described in Vanderlaan et al. 2007 to convert the mean sog of each vessel to a probaility of a lethal strike if a vessel should hit a whale.
+This file is meant to be run on the ghpcc.